cmadland/gitpitch/academic-integrity/PITCHME.md

 - born in simpcw territory AKA Clearwater, BC
 - most recently moved to secwepemc territory
 - now grateful to live and work on stolo and kwantlen territory
+- heads-up, I will mention situations of domestic abuse in general terms, so if you feel you need to prepare yourself for that, please do so.
 ---
 ## Learning is...